12 Natural Immune System Modulators

 Glutathione production in the body generally declines with age.
 There are ways to boost it up, however.
 Consuming foods that contain glycine, glutamic acid, and cysteine will help provide the building blocks for glutathione.
 The best foods include avocados, onions, spinach, asparagus, and turmeric.
 Even better sources for these components are grass-fed whey protein and pastured eggs.

 Finally, glutathione can be used in supplemental form.
 Glutathione supplements are readily available on the market.
 One issue is that they are not all absorbable.
-In the next section, we will discuss one of the best forms of supplemental glutathione.
+The best forms of glutathione are S-acetylated and lipsomal glutathione.
+I have seen great results with the S-acetylated form in our Super Glutathione product.

 Curcumin is one of the most studied compounds isolated from the turmeric root.
 It has powerful anti-inflammatory effects as well as a mind-blowingly wide range of systemic benefits in the body.
 The anti-inflammatory, antioxidant, and cancer-fighting effects are enough to substantially boost the immune system.

-One of the most effective anti-inflammatory supplements I have come across is Pro Omega CRP.
-This formula combines highly purified omega 3, acetylated glutathione, and a concentrated curcumin extract that act synergistically.
+One of the most effective anti-inflammatory supplements I have come across is Inflam Defense.
+This formula combines curcumin, resveratrol, quercetin, ginger, rosemary and proteolytic enzyme.
 It is also great to support healthy inflammation and modulate the immune system to be more targeted.

 One way to ensure your gut contains the kinds of bacteria that are going to protect you is by supplementing with a probiotic.
 Certain strains of bacteria like Lactobacillus acidophilus, Bifidobacterium longum, Lactobacillus plantarum, and Bifidobacterium lactis are clinically studied strains of bacteria with multiple health benefits.